Skip to main content

 Authenticate with a GCP service account JSON key file.
 Data is written to a tab in a Google Spreadsheet shared with the service account.

-You can preview the exact column schema during configuration by clicking View object schema below the object type selector.
+You can preview the exact column schema when creating or editing an export by expanding View object schema in the Data Export settings.

 Export Methods